 A major consequence is that many wished-for monads on event structures, such as replication, do indeed become monads up to symmetry (technically forms of pseudo monad) once event structures are extended with symmetry.
-Starting with the category of event structures with rigid maps, its extension with symmetry has monads with which to realize-as Kleisli maps-demand maps (including the variant in [2]), total non-rigid maps, and partial maps [103, 105].
-The monads adjust the notion of event, including atomicity, so that events can now have duration.
-For example, the monad for demand maps creates events in the form of histories, describing the way that input is explored.
+Starting with the category of event structures with rigid maps, its extension with symmetry has monads with which to realize demand maps (including the variant in [1]), total non-rigid maps, partial maps and replication [109, 111].
+The monads adjust the notion of event, including possibly their atomicity, so that events can now have duration.